chew-z/GoHoroscope/README.md

 A bit of astrology in terminal with Go.

-Prints Ascendant, Houses, Zodiac signs, Aspects, Positions, Solar and Lunar eclipses, Retrograde movements.
+Prints Ascendant, Houses, Zodiac signs, Aspects, Positions, Solar and Lunar eclipses, Retrograde movements, nearest New Moon and Full Moon time and date.

 For htttp server with charts check [GoHoroscopeChart](https://github.com/chew-z/GoHoroscopeChart)